chungchung234/cover_letter/README.md

 python -m unittest
 ```

-This will run all tests found in the `tests/` folder.
+This command runs both tests located in the `tests/` folder.